Must-See Policies and Resources for GSIs

-The Policy on Appointments and Mentoring of Graduate Student Instructors (Revised May 2, 2016, pdf) outlines the roles and responsibilities of departments, faculty, and GSIs in the preparation and mentoring GSIs on the UC Berkeley campus.
+The Policy on Appointments and Mentoring of Graduate Student Instructors (Revised May 2, 2016, pdf) outlines the roles and responsibilities of departments, faculty, and GSIs in the preparation and mentoring of GSIs on the UC Berkeley campus.

-The Graduate Division’s Appointments Policy page provides comprehensive information for faculty, staff and students on graduate student academic appointments and the fee and tuition remission program.
+The Graduate Division’s Appointments Policy page provides comprehensive information for faculty, staff, and students on graduate student academic appointments and the fee and tuition remission program.

 The Employment Contract for Academic Student Employees is the labor agreement between the University and the graduate student employees’ union (UAW 2865).

 The GSI Center’s Appointments and Administrative Questions FAQ identifies eligibility and preparation requirements for first-time GSIs.

 The Guidelines Concerning Conflicts with Academic Requirements, revised by the UC Berkeley Academic Senate Committee on Educational Policy (pdf), document policies for working out scheduling conflicts that arise between class schedules and students’ extracurricular commitments, such as athletics and musical performances.

 Academic Calendar and Student Accommodations – Campus Policies and Guidelines lists on a single page several campus policies and resources pertaining to instruction.

 For general questions: